End of Watch: 09/16/1958

 Baker was originally convicted of killing Patrolman Eichhorn; but later had the charges dismissed on appeal.

-Patrolman Eichhorn had served with the agency for 12 years.
-He was survived by his wife and four children.
+Patrolman Eichorn served the Washington State Patrol for 12 years.
+He is survived by his wife and four children.